ナム

 They’d hit a rough patch recently.
 Gas was expensive here in Sapporo, because less people needed it – what kind of sense did that make?
 All it took was a few days of fun in the city to nearly empty their wallets, and now they couldn’t get the jeep out of town.
 At first, Matsumi suggested looking for underground street fights or a casino or whatever she always looked for, but Muro suggested they split up and do honest work for a bit.
 The nice thing about their world, s he’d said, was that people were always valuable – all three of them would get hired in no time.

 “Yeah, great work,” came the voice of a woman who’d smoked a pack a day her entire life.
 His boss.
-As soon as Mori turned around, the tall, black-grey haired woman shoved a wad of cash into his still-trembling hands and turned to leave.
+As soon as Moritora turned around, the tall, black-grey haired woman shoved a wad of cash into his still-trembling hands and turned to leave.
 “That’s your pay for today.
 We’re closing in five, so get out early,” she told him.

-Mori watched her head out the back.
+Moritora watched her head out the back.
 She was far from the worst part of the job.
 For one thing, she never smoked inside, around the food.
-Ever since Matsumi took them to a dump of a sushi bar where the rice tasted like cigarettes, Mori was wary of that.
+Ever since Matsumi took them to a dump of a sushi bar where the rice tasted like cigarettes, Moritora was wary of that.
 Matsumi called him paranoid, but when the world was half-over, who was going to make sure every restaurant followed safety guidelines?

 His phone vibrated in his pocket.
 He decided to sit down outside before seeing what that was about; it didn’t keep vibrating, so it wasn’t a call, thank god.
 Once he’d found a clear spot behind the restaurant’s back wall, the maximum distance from the nearest dumpster, he checked his phone.